0xTamil/archive/README.md

 ### 3. Compilers & Interpreters
 > **Overview:**
-> Compiler engineering involves creating software tools that analyze high-level source code (such as C or Python) and translate it into machine code or bytecode execution formats.
-Topics cover lexing, parsing, semantic checking, program optimization passes, and code generation for hardware architectures.
+> Compiler development means building tools that read high-level code (like C, Rust, or Python) and turn it into binary code that computer hardware actually understands.
+You learn how programming languages process text, optimize performance, and turn instructions into CPU operations.

 - **[Awesome OS Compilers](https://github.com/aalhour/awesome-compilers)**: A collection of books, courses, frameworks, and projects for building compilers and runtime engines.